-A union membership agreement alone cannot establish a valid First Amendment waiver because public-sector employers and unions commonly seek to prevent employees from learning of their rights under Janus before they sign membership agreements.
+A union membership agreement alone does not establish a valid First Amendment waiver because public-sector employers and unions commonly seek to prevent employees from learning of their Janus rights.

-In Janus, the Court held that the government may not deduct any payment to a union from someone's paycheck unless the person "affirmatively consents to pay."
+In Janus, the Court held that the government may not deduct any payment to a union from someone's paycheck unless the person "affirmatively consents to pay" beforehand.
 138 S. Ct. at 2486.
-An agreement to pay a union is a waiver of the individual's First Amendment right not to pay, and "to be effective, the waiver must be freely given and shown by 'clear and compelling' evidence."
-Id. "[S]uch a waiver cannot be presumed."
+An agreement to join a public-sector union and to pay for it to engage in lobbying or other speech activities is a waiver of the individual's First Amendment right not to join and pay-and "to be effective, the waiver must be freely given and shown by 'clear and compelling' evidence."
 Id.

-Moreover, an individual's waiver of First Amendment rights is valid only if the individual knows of the right and freely, intentionally chooses to abandon it.
+"[S]uch a waiver cannot be presumed."
+Id.
+Instead, a waiver of First Amendments rights is only valid if the individual knows of the right, and freely and intentionally decides to abandon it.
 See Patterson v.
 Illinois, 487 U.S. 285, 292 (1988).
-That means that an individual must be informed of his or her rights before he or she can validly waive them.
+That means the individual must be informed of his or her rights before he or she can validly waive them.
 Cf. id. at 292-93 (validity of waiver turned on whether individual was "made sufficiently aware" of constitutional right).
 For workers to validly waive their right not to support a union, someone must inform them of that right.

-Since Janus, however, public-sector employers and unions have taken steps to prevent workers from learning of their First Amendment rights under Janus before they sign union membership agreements.
+Since Janus, however, public-sector employers and unions have taken steps to prevent workers from learning of their First Amendment rights under Janus.

-Courts cannot assume-as the lower courts here did, App-15-that a signed union membership agreement that does not advise an individual of his or her First Amendment rights, standing alone, constitutes a valid waiver of that individual's right not to give money to a union.
+Courts cannot assume-as the Seventh Circuit did here, App.
+9-16-that a signed union membership agreement that fails to expressly advise an individual of his or her First Amendment rights eliminates the need for any other evidence that would be necessary to show a valid waiver.

 One way states have prevented workers from learning of their rights under Janus (or Harris v.
-Quinn, 573 U.S. 616 (2014), which protects care providers who receive government subsidies from being compelled to pay union fees) is by enacting laws that provide unions with workers' complete contact information-typically including their home addresses and personal phone numbers and email addresses, and sometimes including even their social security numbers-while prohibiting all others from obtaining their contact information (sometimes even their names).
-For example, after the Court decided Harris, publicsector unions in Washington State drafted and successfully promoted a ballot measure barring anyone from obtaining the contact information of care providers protected by Harris-except a union that has been certified or recognized as providers' exclusive representative.
+Quinn, 573 U.S. 616 (2014), which protects care providers who receive government subsidies from being compelled to pay union fees) is by enacting laws that give workers' complete contact information-typically including their home addresses and personal phone numbers and email addresses, and sometimes including even their social security numbers-to union officials, while prohibiting anyone else from obtaining that contact information (or sometimes even just their names).
+This enables unions to reach these people and obtain waivers from them-whereas organizations that wish to advise them of their right not to sign are unable to do so.

+For example, after this Court decided Harris, public-sector unions in Washington State saw to the adoption of a ballot measure that forbids anyone from obtaining the contact information of care providers protected by Harris-except for a union that has been certified or recognized as providers' exclusive representative.
 See Boardman v.
 Inslee, 978 F.3d 1092, 1123-24 (9th Cir.
 2020) (Bress, J., dissenting) (citing Wash.
-Rev. Code §§ 42.56.640(2), 42.56.645(1)(d), 43.17.410(1)), petition for cert. filed, No. 20-1334 (Mar.
-24, 2021).
-That law was enacted for the express purpose of preventing interested individuals and organizations from contacting providers about their rights under Harris.
+Rev. Code §§ 42.56.640(2)(b), 42.56.645(d)(1), 43.17.410(1)), petition for cert. filed, No. 20-1334 (Mar.

+19, 2021).
+That law was enacted for the express purpose of preventing anyone from contacting providers about their rights under Harris.
 See id. at 1124-26.